netdata/netdata/docs/contributing/style-guide.md

 If you'd like to learn more about custom dashboards, read the reference guide.
 ```

-By placing the circumstance at the beginning of the sentence, you can allow people who do not want to follow the instructions stop reading and move on more quickly.
-And those who *do* want to read it are less likely to skip over the sentence.
+By placing the circumstance at the beginning of the sentence, those who don't want to follow can stop reading and move on.
+Those who *do* want to read it are less likely to skip over the sentence.

 ### Oxford comma